FluffyBullet/Sodoku-challenge/README.md

 On first runthrough, I expect the users to use the 'rules' display to understand how to read the game and how to read the grid, to then follow with the 'play' command.

 As the user navigates through the game, they are met with a response of color responses to display correct or incorrect.
-Following usual patterns used within games and color settings - Red = Wrong, Green = Correct, Yellow = Attention.
+Following usual patterns used within games and color settings - Red = Incorrect, Green = Correct, Yellow = Attention.

 For repeat users, additional options of medium and hard setting as the difficulty increases.
 Then logging their scores on the respective leader boards to see if they can beat their previous result/friends.